-PLEASE NOTE THAT DUE TO COVID19 WE ARE ONLY ACCEPTING APPLICATIONS FOR ONLINE/REMOTE SKILLS DEVELOPMENT EVENTS CURRENTLY AND/OR SKILLS RELATED ACTIVITIES THAT TAKE INTO ACCOUNT ALL GOVERNMENT AND HSE GUIDELINES IN RELATION TO COVID19.
+PLEASE NOTE THAT DUE TO COVID-19 WE ARE ONLY ACCEPTING APPLICATIONS FOR EITHER ONLINE/REMOTE SKILLS DEVELOPMENT EVENTS/INITIATIVES AND/OR SKILLS RELATED ACTIVITIES THAT TAKE INTO ACCOUNT ALL GOVERNMENT AND HSE GUIDELINES IN RELATION TO COVID-19.

-- Applicants must fill in the Screen Skills Ireland Application for Screen Stakeholders Funding Scheme Form and submit via email to firstname.lastname@example.org (Subject Line: Stakeholders Funding) by the deadline.
+Applicants must fill in the Screen Skills Ireland Application Form for the Screen Stakeholders Funding Scheme and submit via email to firstname.lastname@example.org (Subject Line: Stakeholders Funding) by the deadline.

-A decision will be made by the Screen Skills Ireland Funding Schemes Panel within twenty working days of the deadline for applications.
-Decisions will be based on the application form and how beneficial the proposed activity is to the Irish Film, Television, Animation or related sectors and how the application addresses industry needs identified by SSI through its Skills Needs Analysis and industry outreach/consultation.
+A decision will be made by the Screen Skills Ireland Funding Schemes Panel within twenty-five working days of the deadline for applications.
+Decisions will be based on the application form; how beneficial the proposed activity is to the Irish Film, Television, Animation or related sectors; and how the application addresses the key priority themes outlined below.

 The maximum funding that can be applied for by any Stakeholder will be €25,000.